GogettersDSBA6160/DSBA-6160-Project/README.md

 ```
 #### Under Performing Technician

-For the Underperformer Listing, we wanted to provide a tool that offers Dr. Patel some capability to analyze customer-employee interaction.
+For the underperformer listing, we wanted to provide a tool that offers Dr. Patel some capability to analyze customer-employee interaction.
 In this case, we are studying who are not preferred, showing the employees rated below average from lowest up to the average.
-Using this tool, Dr. Patel and quickly evaluate who is struggling with customers and can move forward to ensure that the situation surrounding said employee is handled appropriately.
-This can just as easily be transitioned into a tool to evaluate the top performers in the customers eyes, which would allow Dr. Patel to reward overachievers in this aspect.
+Using this tool, Dr. Patel can quickly evaluate who is struggling with customers and can move forward to ensure that the situation surrounding said employee is handled appropriately.
+This can just as easily be transitioned into a tool to evaluate the top performers in the customer's eyes, which would allow Dr. Patel to reward overachievers in this aspect.

 This view's definition is: